atmandhol/kubenoob/docs/index.md

 # Welcome to kubenoob

 kubenoob is set of scratch notes that I make when I learn something related to Kubernetes or any other CNCF projects in general.
-It is just some markdown based notes for now.
-I will deploy this somewhere when I have some content in.
+There is just so much information on Kubernetes and the Cloud native ecosystem that you will get overwhelmed.
+This notes serve as an index and bookmarks to all these awesome projects.
+I will add a ton of links in all these pages that takes you to the official product page.
+That way, I don't need to keep up with the changes happening in this ecosystem, but I can always consistently find my way around pages I have visited and learned from.
+All credit goes to the community, I don't take any or claim any of this as my own work.

 ## Local Run